QuickHMI FAQ - Frequently asked questions about your HMI/SCADA system

 You do not need any other QuickHMI licenses.

-If you need a free license for schools or universities please contact us via e-mail support@indi-an.de.
+If you need a free license for schools or universities please contact us via e-mail at [email protected].

 You'll receive a serial key as soon as possible.